-The client had over 100,000 suppliers listed in their supplier master file and they wanted to work through that list and build a risk based compliance programme to manage complaince risks.
+The client had over 100,000 suppliers listed in its supplier master file and wanted to work through that list and build a risk-based compliance programme to manage compliance risks.

 The client had not previously conducted any supplier risk assessment and needed a risk-based approach to managing this project.
-The driver of the program was mostly the UK Bribery Act to identify potential bribery risks in the supply chain.
+The driver of the programme was mostly to comply with the United Kingdom Bribery Act by identifying potential bribery risks in the supply chain.

-The first problem was to sort through the supplier list and build a smaller list of certain suppliers in particular categories that might require a more-thorough risk management process.
+The first problem was sorting through the supplier list and building a smaller list of certain suppliers in particular categories that might require a more thorough risk-management process.

 This process had to be documented and defensible as the client was under significant investigation with the United States Department of Justice and the United Kingdom Serious Fraud Office.

 The project began with a risk roundtable: a facilitated meeting where members of the procurement, business, legal, finance, risk and compliance teams reviewed and discussed the supplier categories across the company for two days.